ndhngoc91/COMP90082_S1_TO_2021/code/end_to_end_testing/README.md

-the whole cypress file are as screenshot all file located as same directory within our"code" folder
+the whole cypress file are as screenshot all file located as same directory within our "code" folder

 then
+``
 cd Cypress
+``

-To run the test: cd to ./node_modules/.bin $npm run cypress:open
+To run the test: cd to ./node_modules/.bin
+``
+npm run cypress:open
+``

 all the main testing script.js files are within the integration folder